-If you are a small business owner with employees, a significant portion of your business’s expenses are paying wages.
-As an employer, it’s important to pay attention to your year-to-date (YTD) payroll expenses.
+If you’re a small business owner with employees, a significant portion of your business’s expenses goes toward paying wages.
+That’s why you should pay attention to your year-to-date (YTD) payroll expenses.
 What is year-to-date payroll?

 What is year-to-date payroll?

 Year-to-date payroll is the amount of money spent on payroll from the beginning of the year (calendar or fiscal) to the current payroll date.
 YTD is calculated based on your employees’ gross incomes.
 Gross income is the amount an employee earns before taxes and deductions are taken out.

 YTD can also include the money paid to your independent contractors.
 Independent contractors are not your employees—they are self-employed people hired for a specific job.